Iowa Artist Fellowship Program

 Fellows are regularly convened during the fellowship period to receive professional development to elevate their artistic careers, including:

-- Professional Development Workshop – Fellows are required to participate in an Iowa Artist Professional Development Program held in Des Moines in Fall 2020 and Spring 2021.
-The professional development program is presented by one of the nation’s leading providers of professional development for artists.
-The intensive workshop integrates business management, strategic planning, fundraising, communication, marketing and promotion.
+- Iowa Artist Professional Development Program – Fellows are required to virtually participate in an Iowa Artist Professional Development Program presented by Strategic Planning Partners, one of the nation’s leading providers of professional development for artists.
+The intensive workshop integrates business management, strategic planning, fundraising, communication, marketing and promotion training for artistic careers.

 - Panelist Program – Fellows serve as panelists on the Iowa Arts Council‘s review panels over the course of the fellowship year.
 The panelist program provides the opportunity for fellows to develop their grant writing skills by offering expert citizen advice on arts activity taking place across the state.